dotnet/aspire/src/Components/Aspire.StackExchange.Redis.OutputCaching/README.md

 ## Usage Example

-In the `Program.cs` file of your project, call the `AddRedisOutputCache` extension to register the Redis output cache provider in the dependency injection container.
+In the `Program.cs` file of your project, call the `AddRedisOutputCache` extension method to register the Redis output cache provider in the dependency injection container.
 The method takes a connection name parameter.

 ```cs
 builder.AddRedisOutputCache("cache");